dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/command-line-flags.md

 sidebar: "Command line flags"
 ---

-For consistency, command line (CLI) flags should come right after the `dbt` prefix and its subcommands.
+For consistency, command-line interface (CLI) flags should come right after the `dbt` prefix and its subcommands.
 This includes "global" flags (supported for all commands).
 When set, CLI flags override environment variables and profile configs.

 For example, instead of using: